hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/kazarinov/react/header.md

 3. Run the tests from the command line: `pytest test_header.py`

 Remember to adjust the imports and fixture usages based on the actual structure and dependencies of your `gs` module.
 If `gs` is a custom module, you will likely need to mock its functionality appropriately.
-The provided mock demonstrates one example of how to do this, but a real mock would depend on the exact implementation of `gs`.
+The provided mock demonStartes one example of how to do this, but a real mock would depend on the exact implementation of `gs`.
 The most important aspect of these changes is isolating the test from side effects and external resources.